-When you do permanent makeup it is important to be highly familiar with the characteristics of each skin type in order to correctly classify your client and select the most appropriate color.
+When you do permanent makeup, it is essential to be highly familiar with this scale to correctly classify your client's skin type and select the most appropriate color for them.

-Skin types according to the Fitzpatrick scale are classified from 1 to 6 and take into account the characteristics of hair color, skin color, and eye color.
-These structures are used because they have melanin in common.
+According to this scale, skin types are classified from 1 to 6 and take into account the characteristics of hair color, skin color, and eye color.
+These structures are used because they have a particular component in common, melanin.

 In the skin, melanin is produced by melanocytes.
-Melanocytes are cells found in the epidermis and their main function is associated with protection against ultraviolet radiation.
+Melanocytes are cells found in the epidermis, and their primary function is associated with protection against ultraviolet radiation.

-- Eumelanin gives color to gray, black, yellow, and brown hair and is more abundant in people with dark skin (skin types 4-5 and 6).
+- Eumelanin gives gray, black, yellow, and brown hair color and is more abundant in people with dark skin (skin types 4-5 and 6).